webgrabplusguide/webgrabplusguide.github.io/README.md

 Repeat everything above in order to create your channel list but where you see site="tvguide.com" it will now be site="tvguide1.com"

 You will need a different named siteini for every different country/provider/zip code you want to use with the tvguide siteini.
-Note each different siteini will count towards your siteini limit on your licence.
+Note each differently named siteini will count towards your siteini limit on your licence.

 ### Channel Logos
 Some siteinis will grab channels automatically but others don't or you want to replace the logos with your own.
 There are several ways this can be done: